dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 - An extension applies to such a member invocation if

-  - the extension name is visible in the lexical scope,
+  - the extension is declared or imported in the lexical scope,
   - the extension declares an instance member with the same base name, and
   - the `on` type (after type inference) of the extension is a super-type of the static type of the receiver.